 Section 8 Housing Options Programs (HOP)

-HOP is a collaborative effort of the Department of Housing and Community Development (DHCD), the Department of Mental Health (DMH), the Department of Developmental Services (DDS, formerly the Department of Mental Retardation (DMR)), the Department of Public Health (DPH), the Office of Health and Human Services (EOHHS), and the Mass.
+HOP is a collaborative effort of the Executive Office of Housing and Livable Communities (EOHLC), the Department of Mental Health (DMH), the Department of Developmental Services (DDS, formerly the Department of Mental Retardation (DMR)), the Department of Public Health (DPH), the Office of Health and Human Services (EOHHS), and the Mass.
 Rehabilitation Commission (MRC).
 The program combines Section 8 vouchers with support services.
 HOP subsidies are allocated by disability with appropriate services provided to each disability group.
-Clients must be disabled persons who are homeless or living in transitional housing, and must be referred to DHCD by the lead service agency, the Justice Resource Institute (JRI) Health staff.
+Clients must be disabled persons who are homeless or living in transitional housing, and must be referred to EOHLC by the lead service agency, the Justice Resource Institute (JRI) Health staff.

 - See JRI for more information